samuel-book/samuel_shap_paper_1/xgb_with_feature_selection/outline.md

         * Compare Shap values and XGBoost Importance
         * Anlyse relationship between features and Shap values with beeswarm, waterfall, and scatter plots.

-## Experiments with restricted features

-The above experiments are repeated but after selecting eight key features (based on forward feature selection).